mailittlepony/rayedit/README.md

 * **Unlimited primitives**: Add or delete any number of shapes (Cuboid, Ellipsoid, Torus, Cone, and more) from the toolbox.

-* **Real-time editing**: Modify any object’s properties instantly through the Inspector Panel, including Position, Rotation, Scale, Color.
+* **Real-time editing**: Modify any object’s properties instantly through the Inspector Panel, including Position, Rotation, Scale, Color

-** **Gizmo support** - Use the translation and freegrab gizmo to move objects interactively within the scene.
+* **Gizmo support** - Use the translation and freegrab gizmo to move objects interactively within the scene.
 (More gizmo modes coming soon.)

-**Custom SDF and operations** - Use the code editor to make your own SDFs and operations such as smoothmin, smoothmax etc.
+* **Custom SDF and operations** - Use the code editor to make your own SDFs and operations such as smoothmin, smoothmax etc.

 ### Using